awwaiid/repl-looper/techniques.md

 -- Press <enter> again to run the most recent command CP

--- Errors and other output show up on the right side print "hello" notreal()
+-- Errors and other output show up on the right side in the Web-UI print "hello" notreal()